 A broiling pan is a metal pan in the oven specially designed for broiling.
 It consists of a rack on top that allows air to circulate and a drip pan underneath.

-What are the different broiling temperature?
+What are the different broiling temperatures?

 While some oven comes in only one cooking temp option, which is typically 550 degrees Fahrenheit.
 Some recent brands enable you to choose between low, medium, and high broil temp.

-The low broil temp is 400 degrees Fahrenheit, medium broil is 450 degrees Fahrenheit, and high broil ranges from 500 – 550 degrees Fahrenheit.
+The low broil temp is 400 degrees Fahrenheit, the medium broil is 450 degrees Fahrenheit, and the high broil ranges from 500 – 550 degrees Fahrenheit.
 There are a few brands of ovens that allow users to key in temperature themselves.

 How to use the broiler?